 Time to have some fun with your besties in your bridal party session.
 Girls grab your flowers, guys grab the cooler.
 That’s about all you need to know about this part of the day!
 I’ll take the lead and we’ll have some fun.

 Quick Tip: Prepare a “Go-Bag” if you haven’t yet brides.
 This can be a simple bag with touch-up makeup, dabbers and comfy shoes.
 We’ll likely be walking around a lot so have a pair of comfy slip on shoes/sandals (they’ll be hidden under your dress) just for this short period of the day – your feet will thank you.

 I’ll get you back and tucked away in your bridal suite or holding room at the ceremony location to freshen up, go to the bathroom etc. before your big walk down the aisle.
 I take this time to go down and take photos of the ceremony set up as well as guests arriving etc.

 4:00 – CEREMONY

 Game time.
-Only tip here is for you and your girls to take your time coming down the aisle – take it all in.
+Only tip here is for you and your girls to take your time and enjoy walking down the aisle to your song – take it all in.

 4:30 – FAMILY FORMAL PHOTOS